7MinSec/bpatty/blue_team/pwnedpasswords.md

 Below is a breakdown of installation instructions and impressions/thoughts on each solution:

 ### Option 1: PwnedPasswordsDLL
 Troy [tweeted](https://twitter.com/troyhunt/status/967854347613716480?lang=en) about this solution in late February, and the tweet points to user JacksonVD's [blog article](https://jacksonvd.com/checking-for-breached-passwords-in-active-directory/) which discusses the finer points of compiling his [open source DLL](https://github.com/JacksonVD/PwnedPasswordsDLL).
-JacksonVD's blog and project page assume the end user has some Visual Studio experience, so I created the following instructions which do *not* make that assumption:
+JacksonVD's blog and project page assume the end user has some Visual Studio experience, so I created the following instructions which do *not* make that assumption.

 1. Download Visual Studio Community 2017 from [here](https://www.visualstudio.com/downloads/).
-Note: you'll want to install **Windows 10 SDK** as well.
+You'll want to install **Windows 10 SDK** as well.

 2. Download JacksonVD's [GitHub project](https://github.com/JacksonVD/PwnedPasswordsDLL) by visiting the project page and clicking **Clone or Download -> Download Zip** and saving the .zip file to your computer.
 Unzip it to a folder on your machine, such as `C:\pwnedpasswords`.